Shallow neural network yields regularization for ill-posed inverse problems: A neural network-based Tikhonov regularization scheme

-The convergence rate results established in Theorem~\ref{convergencerate}, along with Corollary~\ref{corollary1}, imply an optimal choice for the number of neurons, thereby providing explicit answers to the foundational question (\textbf{Q4}) posed in the introduction. \begin{itemize} \item \textbf{Answer to Q4:} Under a general variational source condition, our network-based Tikhonov scheme admits the convergence rate $\Phi(\tau\delta)$, which coincides with the rates known for classical regularization under variational source conditions \cite{Flemming2018}.
-Moreover, we quantify the network size required to realize this rate together with an appropriate choice of the regularization parameter, namely $n(\delta) \asymp \delta^{-2/s}$, as established in Theorem~\ref{convergencerate}. \end{itemize}
+The convergence rate results established in Theorem~\ref{convergencerate}, along with Corollary~\ref{corollary1}, imply an optimal choice for the number of neurons, thereby providing explicit answers to the foundational question (\textbf{Q4}) posed in the introduction. \begin{itemize} \item \textbf{Answer to Q4:} Under a general variational source condition, the proposed Tikhonov-NN scheme achieves the convergence rate \(\Phi(\tau\delta)\).
+This rate has the same form as the classical rate obtained under variational source conditions~\cite{Flemming2018}.
+Moreover, Theorem~\ref{convergencerate} quantifies the network width needed to realize this rate together with a suitable choice of the regularization parameter, namely $n(\delta) \asymp \delta^{-2/s}$, as established in Theorem~\ref{convergencerate}. \end{itemize}